-Our Leadership Team
+Our Leadership TeamÂ

 Elizabeth Perlman (she/her)

 Elizabeth created this organization because it was what she wanted and needed when she was a teen: a safe place to write, speak and be heard.
-Even after ten years of leading workshops and developing curricula, Elizabeth continues to be inspired (and often moved to tears) by the wisdom, depth and raw, world-changing courage of young writers.
+Even after twelve years of leading workshops and developing curricula, Elizabeth continues to be inspired (and often moved to tears) by the wisdom, depth and raw, world-changing courage of young writers.

-You can reach her at melissa@intuitivewritingproject.org.
+You can email her at elizabeth@intuitivewritingproject.org.

-Senior Teacher
+Senior Writing Teacher

 Gretchen Cion (she/her)